A Generalization of the Fox H-function: Introduction

-In this work we discuss a possible generalization of Fox $H$-function, which we will call the Fox-Barnes $I$-function, in analogy with the generalization of the Meijer $G$-function proposed by Karp and Kuznetsov in \cite{Kusnetsov}.
-The idea is to still use a Mellin-Barnes integral, but instead of the gamma function, to use its generalization proposed by Barnes \cite{Genesis}, namely the double gamma function.
-There are other proposals for functions that generalize Fox's $H$-function, as in \cite{I-2,I-1}, where powers of gamma functions are used in the integrand instead of gamma functions.
-These functions are called $I$-functions, but there is no risk of confusion with our case since the explicit mention of Barnes' name clearly suggests the use of the double gamma function in place of the gamma function.
+Thus in this work we discuss a possible generalization of Fox $H$-function, which we will call the Fox-Barnes $J$-function, in analogy with the generalization of the Meijer $G$-function proposed by Karp and Kuznetsov in \cite{Kusnetsov}.
+The idea is to still use a Mellin-Barnes integral, but instead of the gamma function, to use the double gamma function.
+Certainly calling such a function as $I$-function would be a good name for a generalization of a $H$-function.
+However, there are other proposals for functions that generalize Fox $H$-function, as in \cite{I-2,I-1}, where powers of gamma functions are used in the integrand instead of gamma functions, or as in \cite{I-3} where a sum of products of gamma functions is used in the denominator of the integrand, and all these functions were already called $I$-functions.
+In order to avoid confusion with these other proposals, we chose the next letter of the English alphabet for our proposal.
+Moreover the explicit mention of Barnes' name suggests the use of the double gamma function in place of the gamma function.

-We organized this paper as follows: in Section~\ref{sec.2} we review the definition and main properties of the double gamma function, in Section~\ref{sec.3} we define the Fox-Barnes $I$-function and discuss conditions for its existence, in Section~\ref{sec.4} we show how the Fox $H$-function appears as a particular case of the Fox-Barnes $I$-function, in Section~\ref{sec.5} we discuss some of its properties and in Section~\ref{sec.6} we discuss an application of it in the calculation of the Laplace transform of the Kilbas-Saigo function for a case where a traditional series representation is not convergent.
+We organized this paper as follows: in Section~\ref{sec.2} we review the definition and main properties of the double gamma function, in Section~\ref{sec.3} we define the Fox-Barnes $J$-function and discuss conditions for its existence, in Section~\ref{sec.4} we show how the Fox $H$-function appears as a particular case of the Fox-Barnes $J$-function, in Section~\ref{sec.5} we discuss some of its properties and in Section~\ref{sec.6} we discuss an application of it in the calculation of the Laplace transform of the Kilbas-Saigo function for a case where a traditional series representation is not convergent.
+The motivation for this problem comes from the studies about stochastic models governed by stretched fractional dynamics \cite{BLV}, where in a generalized renewal processes modelled by the Kilbas-Saigo function, the parameter regime that ensures finite expected value interarrival times leads to a formally divergent Laplace series.
+This makes it necessary to go beyond classical series-based transforms and motivates the use of Fox-Barnes $J$ functions, which provide a well-defined representation of the relevant statistical structure.